laserbahia/Operation_Wikipedia/README.md

 Wikipedia Graph Project by Levi Weber and Cedric Kaufmann

 Disclaimer bevore using the programm:
-It could happend that you receive the error, that the files you need to load aren't findable (the directory you trying to open is not existent, or something like that).
-If this error accurse to you, you need to either remove all the main/ statements from where the files get loaded in, or add the main/ statement into every filepath that gets loaded in.
+You might receive the error, that the files you need to load aren't findable (the directory you trying to open is not existent).
+If this error occurs to you, you need to either remove all the main/ statements from where the files get loaded in or add the main/ statement into every file path that gets loaded in.
 For example:
 with io.open("main/txt_files/article_to_be_searched.txt", "r") as f1:
-If the error accurse in this state, you need to change it to the following: with io.open("txt_files/article_to_be_searched.txt", "r") as f1. and the other way round.
+If the error occurs in this state, you need to change it to the following: with io.open("txt_files/article_to_be_searched.txt", "r") as f1. and the other way around.

-The follwoing lines indicate where to find the loading lines of code in the corresponding file:
+The following lines indicate where to find the loading lines of code in the corresponding file:
 Main.py :
 - lines: 73, 85, 91, 95